 - Developing a Business Plan

 - The Art of Presentation

+- Business Idea Deconstruction Workshop

-- Capstone Check-In
+- Getting Started with Capstone Research

+- Using Statista Business Plan Export for Financial Statements
-- Capstone Oral Project Presentation (proctored exam)

-- Final Project Submission
+- Capstone Oral Presentation (proctored exam) - Final Project Submission

 For their Capstone Project, Executive MBA students are required to create a business plan for a real or fictional business of their choosing.
 To fulfill this requirement, students must conduct original industry and market research to create a cohesive plan that compellingly describes their selected business opportunity, key people, its business context, and potential risks and rewards.
 Students must receive at least a 3 (out of 5) in order to graduate.
 After the Capstone Project is complete, students must conduct their presentation for review via live or recorded video for review by the Instructional Team.